georgeberar/medium/wiremock-docker/README.md

 ## Getting Started

 ### Start
-Start the mocked TODO service Docker compose command ``docker-compose up``.
+Start the mocked TODO service using Docker compose command ``docker-compose up``.

 > **8383** is used as running port